-where $b$ is the impact parameter of the passing light ray, $M_b$ is the deflecting mass, $G$ is the gravitational constant and $c$ is the speed of light in vacuum.
-Assuming the deflection angle is small, the minimum focal length for the opaque sun is approximated by
+where $b$ is the dimensionless impact parameter of the passing light ray, $M(b)$ is the deflecting mass, $G$ is the gravitational constant and $c$ is the speed of light in vacuum. $M_\odot$ and $R_\odot$ are the mass and radius of the Sun respectively.
+Assuming the deflection angle is small, the minimum focal length for the opaque Sun is approximated by

-where $M_\odot$ and $R_\odot$ are the total mass and radius of the Sun, respectively.
-The uncertainty in $F_{min}$ is based on statistical errors on $R_{\odot}$ and $G M_{\odot}$ \citep{cox}.
+where F is the minimum focal length of the opaque Sun.
+The uncertainty in F is based on statistical errors on $R_{\odot}$ and $G M_{\odot}$ \citep{cox}.
 Slight offsets of the lens or source from the optic axis will break the Einstein ring into two bright images as seen by the observer.
-Therefore the opaque Sun produces multiple images only beyond $F_{min}$.

-The possibility of using the {\it transparent} Sun as a gravitational lens was first discussed by Cyranski and Lubkin (1974) and more recently by Nemiroff and Ftaclas (1997).
-Demkov and Puchkov (2000) computed a minimum focal length of the transparent Sun to be about 24 AU.
+The possibility of using the transparent Sun as a gravitational lens was previously discussed by various authors \citep{lawrence, clark, ohanian, cyranski, bontz, burke85, nemiroff97, demkov, escribano}.
+Burke (1985) computed the minimum focal length to be 25 AU, by considering the maximum value of the deflection angle, as a function of the radius of a cylindrical mass.
+Demkov and Puchkov (2000), on the other hand, computed a minimum focal length of the transparent Sun to be about 24 AU.
 Starting with the Standard Solar Model as it was known in 1989 \citep{bahcall89}, they computed the gravitational lens deflection angle as a function of impact parameter and then approximated this with a Taylor's series near the Sun's center.